Psychotherapist, Coach

 Awareness is the first step toward freedom.

-Many of the people I work with appear successful, capable, and steady on the outside.
-Inside, they often feel exhausted, anxious, disconnected from themselves, or unsure how they got so far from who they really are.
-Some are healing from religious or relational harm.
-Others are navigating burnout, codependency, midlife transitions, or a quiet but persistent inner critic that never seems satisfied.
+Many of the women I work with in midlife appear capable, thoughtful, and steady on the outside.
+They have spent years caring for others, building careers, holding families together, adapting, achieving, and surviving.
+Yet internally, many feel exhausted, anxious, disconnected from themselves, or unsure how they drifted so far from who they truly are.

 You may notice:

-Repeating the same relationship or behavior patterns even when you want change
+• repeating patterns in relationships or behaviors even when you want change

-At Five Oaks, I take inspiration from the oak tree.
-Growth begins quietly, like an acorn in the soil.
-With care, challenge, and time, it develops deep roots and resilience to weather storms.
+At Five Oaks Counseling, I take inspiration from the oak tree.
+Growth begins quietly, like an acorn planted in the soil.
+Beneath the surface, roots are forming.
+Over time, challenge, tension, care, and nurturing create strength, resilience, and the capacity to weather storms without losing yourself.

-And I will support you on the journey.
+And I will support you on that journey.

 Areas of Focus